Paul Sherrell: Political career

 During deliberation on a bill proposed by Dennis Powers to allow the use of firing squads as an execution method in March 2023, Sherrell suggested adding "an amendment on that that would include hanging by a tree also", which was denounced by Black lawmakers and other commentators as a racist reference to lynching.
-In response, representative Justin J. Pearson attempted to read out the names of lynching victims in Shelby County, where the majority of the lynchings in the history of Tennessee took place, but was cut off by House Speaker Cameron Sexton, who stated he was "out of line".
 Sherrell apologized for the remarks two days later.
 Members of the Tennessee Black Caucus criticized his apology for being "insincere" and campaigned for Sexton to reprimand Sherrell, with suggestions of removal from his committees and resignation.

+In 2023, Sherrell supported resolutions to expel three Democratic lawmakers, including Pearson, from the legislature for violating decorum rules.